 Implants from £52 a week*

-We offer flexible finance options with 3, 6, 10, 12 months interest free.
+We offer flexible finance options with 3, 6, 10, and 12 months interest-free.

-*This is based £500 deposit, representative 0% APR payments spread over 12 months, applies to current pricing.
+*This is based on a £500 deposit, representative 0% APR payments spread over 12 months, and applies to the current pricing.

 Why have dental implants?